cornell-dti/dev.cornelldti.org/docs/assignments-common-requirements.md

 ## Assignment Options

-For FA21, you will choose one of the below assignment options:
+You will choose one of the below assignment options:

 - [Learning Goals + Learning Progress](./assignments-learning-doc) (**Newbie assignment only**)
 - [Pull Request Discussion](./assignments-pull-request-discussion)